rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

         (see :ref:`log-rotatation` for a way better scheme for log separation).
         Adding ``gz`` opens the logfile directly as a compressed streams, note that you have to add an appropriate extension yourself.

+        There is an arbitary limit on the number of log streams you can open (64 in 0.9.6).
+        The core of the logging subsystem is implemented in ``torrent/utils/log`` of *libtorrent*.

+        You can re-open existing logs in *rTorrent-PS* 1.1+ (and maybe in *rTorrent* 0.9.7+), by just calling an open command with a new path.
+To ‘close’ one, bind it to ``/dev/null``.

         Example: